In Flames: Formation and Lunar Strain (1990–1995)

-In Flames was founded in 1990 by Jesper Strömblad as a side project from his then-current death metal band, Ceremonial Oath.
-His purpose was to write songs with a more melodic musical direction, something which he was not allowed to do in Ceremonial Oath.
-In 1993, Strömblad decided to quit Ceremonial Oath due to these musical differences and began focusing more on In Flames.
-That same year, Strömblad recruited Glenn Ljungström on guitar and Johan Larsson on bass to form the first official In Flames line-up.
+Drummer Jesper Strömblad founded In Flames in 1990 as a side project from his then-current death metal band, Ceremonial Oath, in which he was the bassist.
+He intended to write more melodic songs, which Ceremonial Oath did not allow him to.
+In 1993, Strömblad quit Ceremonial Oath due to musical differences and focused on In Flames.
+That same year, Strömblad recruited guitarist Glenn Ljungström and bassist Johan Larsson to form the first official In Flames line-up.

 The trio recorded a demo in August 1993 and sent it to Wrong Again Records.
-In order to increase their chances of getting signed to the label, the group lied and said they had thirteen songs already recorded, when in fact they only had three.
-The owner of the label enjoyed the music, and immediately signed them to the label.
+To increase their chances of being signed, the group said they had recorded thirteen songs when they only had three.
+The owner of the label enjoyed the music and signed them.

-After being signed, work on the band's debut album began.
-The album, titled Lunar Strain, was recorded in Studio Fredman and released in August 1994.
-Since the band did not have a vocalist yet, Strömblad asked Mikael Stanne of Dark Tranquillity to provide session vocals.
-Many other session musicians participated in the recording as well, including guitarists Anders Iwers, Karl Näslund, and Oscar Dronjak (the latter of which provided backing vocals), vocalist Jennica Johansson, and violinist Ylva Wåhlstedt.
+After signing, the band began working on their debut album, Lunar Strain, recorded in Studio Fredman and released in August 1994.
+Since the band did not have a singer, Strömblad asked Mikael Stanne of Dark Tranquillity to provide session vocals.
+Many session musicians participated in the recording, including guitarists Anders Iwers, Karl Näslund, and Oscar Dronjak (the latter of which provided backing vocals), vocalist Jennica Johansson, and violinist Ylva Wåhlstedt.